Frequently Asked Questions

 Because we cannot make exceptions to published cancellation policies, even in cases of medical or family emergencies, we strongly encourage you to obtain travel insurance for your trip.
 We will send you information on travel insurance with your confirmation, and you can also get more information by calling our reservations office at 800-208-0200.

-A deposit equal to 30% of services reserved is due at the time of booking, with the balance due 45 days prior to your first day of travel.
-The following change and cancellation fees apply.
-Between 45 to 31 days prior to your first day of travel a 10% cancel/change fee will apply.
-Between 30 to 15 days prior to your first day of travel a 50% cancel/change fee will apply.
+A 10% administrative fee will apply for changes or cancellations made up until 31 days prior to your first day of travel.
+Between 30 to 15 days prior to your first day of travel a 50% fee will apply.
 Within 14 days of travel, your package is non-refundable and non-changeable.
-Groups, seven-day cruises, escorted tours, and certain wilderness lodges have additional restrictions, see your itinerary for additional information.
+The 10% administrative fee will be waived for guests who purchase our cancellation waiver or who purchase travel insurance through Alaska Tour & Travel.
+Groups, seven-day cruises, escorted tours, and certain wilderness lodges have additional restrictions, ask your reservation agent or see your travel documents for more information.

 Because we cannot make exceptions to our cancellation or change policies for any reason, including family and medical emergencies, we strongly encourage you purchase travel insurance.